robinrodricks/FluentFTP/README.md

 client.DataConnectionReadTimeout = 2000;
 ```

+If none of these work, remember that Azure has in intermittent bug wherein it changes the IP-address during a FTP request.
+The connection is established with IP-address A and for the data transfer Azure uses IP-address B and this isn't allowed on many firewalls.
+This is a known Azure bug.

 **After successfully transfering a single file with OpenWrite/OpenAppend, the subsequent files fail with some random error, like "Malformed PASV response"**

 You need to call `FtpReply status = GetReply()` after you finish transfering a file to ensure no stale data is left over, which can mess up subsequent commands.